microsoft/azure-health-data-services-toolkit/docs/dev_setup.md

 Now that your local and cloud environment is setup, you can add your business logic to your custom operation.
 You can use the template as a starting point, but this step is up to you.

-This SDK does have patterns and tooling to help make this process easier.
-Check out the [SDK concept document](/docs/concepts.md) to see what each component does.
+This toolkit does have patterns and tooling to help make this process easier.
+Check out the [Toolkit concept document](/docs/concepts.md) to see what each component does.
 Also checkout the [samples](/samples/) for inspiration.

 If you copied the Quickstart template, it is already setup to use the output from the Azure Developer CLI inside your application as configuration.
 You can debug your custom operation locally.